multani/gcp-changelog/content/google-cloud-contact-center-as-a-service/index.md

 * The **Agent Extensions** pane on the **Call** page at **Settings > Call** contains a new **Consumer to Agent Calls** section.
 * The **Add new menu** dialog at **Settings > Queue > IVR (Interactive Voice Response) > Menu Structure** contains a new **Extension Directory** toggle.

+For more information, see [Turn on and configure agent extensions](https://docs.cloud.google.com/contact-center/ccai-platform/docs/call-settings#turn-on-and-configure-agent-extensions).

 ### Fixed